 Natural substances in foods can cause food intolerance

 Natural chemicals are found in the foods we eat.
 Food is composed of protein, carbohydrate, fat and various nutrients as well as a number of natural chemicals.
-These naturally occurring molecules often add flavour and smell to food.
-Sometimes they will trigger symptoms in unlucky individuals.
+These naturally occurring molecules often add flavour and smell to food but they will trigger symptoms in some people.

 - Monosodium glutamate (MSG, additive numbers 620 and 621) was originally isolated from seaweed in 1908 by a Japanese chemist.
 Glutamates also occur naturally in such foods as camembert cheese, Parmesan cheese, tomatoes, soy sauce and mushrooms.
 MSG stimulates nerve endings, perhaps accounting for its function as a flavour enhancer when it is added to food.